xxxxxi0001/BARNO/README.md

 Users should download the original dataset separately and provide the local file path when running the BARNO pipeline.

+* For researcher using this package for their own study, please make sure your data has following features in RDS file:

+  1. tpm
+  2. treated: labeled with TRUE/FALSE
+  3. cells

 ## Example Workflow
 1. Load Weight
 ```text